Former Wimbledon champion Jana Novotna dies aged 49

 She also lost the 1997 Wimbledon final before going on to win the title in 1998, beating Nathalie Tauziat in the final.

+The world No.29 posted on Instagram: "Today we lost a wonderful person, a Czech who played beautiful tennis, who inspired me and supported me.

+"I remember our hugs and our tears after my Wimbledon titles.
+Thank you Jana.
+We will miss you."

-During an illustrious career, Novotna won 17 Grand Slam titles, including 12 in doubles and four in mixed doubles -- and was a member of the Czech Republic's victorious 1998 Fed Cup team.
+During an illustrious career, Novotna won 17 Grand Slam titles, including 12 in doubles and four in mixed doubles, and was a member of the Czech Republic's victorious 1998 Fed Cup team.

 She also won two Olympic silver medals in doubles, in 1988 and 1996, and a singles bronze at the 1996 Atlanta Games.